shylonezeng/lab_system/README.md

 how to use it
 ----------------
-//something to be done
 - Ensure all the things it depends all well installed .
-Pay attention to version of pythono and django because there are some difference existed in, which would result in failing  otherwise.
+Pay attention to version of pythono and django because there are some difference existed in, which would result in failure  otherwise.
 - If something unexpected happened ,please send email to shylonezeng@gmail.com.